frank-a-i/weather-influence-on-music/README.md

 The code is in a stage of *proof of concept*.
 Meaning:

-- essential unit- or integration-testing has not been carried out
+- essential unit- or integration-testing has not been carried out.
 - only a limited amount of data has been utilized for evaluation.
 - the application has been excuted under various conditions, though it cannot be guaranteed bugs or crashes won't occur.
-- an holistic architecture
+- an holistic architecture.

 It has been successfully executed on Windows11 and Debian12